Ameobea/algobot3/README.md

 We're focusing on a core "brain" module that relies on all the other modules to input data, calculations, and streaming ticks to it both live and on-demand.
 Calculations should be kept as on-demand as possible except for those that will be stored for archival purposes.

 This is a Spring bot; not some fucky winter bullshit.
 This is the one that's going to do it.
 Either this or one of its children.
 I really, honestly belive.

+==Breakdown==
+Main trading algo 'brain' that manages the rest of the algorithms.